-What you’ll learn: OK, this isn’t quite a course, but if you’re good at self-study, you could do a whole lot of learning by simply reading an ebook we offer here at The Write Life.
+What you’ll learn: OK, this isn’t quite a course, but if you’re good at self-study, you could do a whole lot of learning by simply reading a free ebook we offer here at The Write Life.

 You’ll learn exactly what the title promises: how to earn more money as a freelance writer.
 This ebook might be too advanced for beginner freelancers, but if you’ve been at it for a while and want to increase your income, the strategies in this ebook will go a long way.

 You’ll learn how to ditch low-paying clients and replace them with new, better paying clients.
 The book even includes two templates: a sample pitch, and a note you can send to clients when it’s time to part ways.

 Instructor: Successful freelancer Nicole Dieker, a long-time contributor to The Write Life, has worked her way up to a six-figure income.
 She’s incredibly generous about sharing her strategies, and we love how specific she gets in this ebook about the tactics she used to up her rates.

 Schedule: The best part about an ebook is how accessible it is: you can read this on your own time, no matter where you are… and immediately implement what you learn.

 Plus: If you’re earlier in your career, we also offer an ebook that covers freelance writing jobs for beginners, 71 Ways to Make Money as a Freelance Writer.
 It provides tons of ideas for ways you can earn money writing and begin to build your portfolio as a writer.

 Ready to enroll in some writing courses online?

 No need to commute to the closest college or give up all your weekends to take a writing class.

 These online writing courses with knowledgeable instructors provide the training you need, and in many instances, a community of students to connect with as well.